freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 696.1

-Add `echo -e "\n~~ Countdown Timer ~~\n"`
+It's looking good.
+I want this program to display a title like the other one.
+Make it so that it prints `~~ Countdown Timer ~~` before anything else.
+Include a new line before and after it like you did for the other title.

 #### HINTS

-- Type `./countdown.sh 3` in the terminal and press enter
+- Use the `echo` command with the `-e` flag and the new line (`\n`) character
-- Make sure you are in the `project` folder first
+- Make sure to place it in double quotes
+- Here's an example: `echo -e "\n<string>\n"`
+- Add `echo -e "\n~~ Countdown Timer ~~\n"` to the `countdown.sh` file after the `shebang`

-## 698. ./countdown 3
+## 698. ./countdown 1

 ### 698.1

-Run your script and use `3` and the first argument.
+Run your script and use `1` and the first argument again to see the title.

 #### HINTS

-- Type `./countdown.sh 3` in the terminal and press enter
+- Type `./countdown.sh 1` in the terminal and press enter
 - Make sure you are in the `project` folder first

 ## 700. Add Multiline comment

 ### 700.1

-Now it works like it should, you can create a multiline comment like this:
+I'm having fun.
+You can create a multiline comment like this:

 ```sh
 : '